ratcode404/ratcode404.github.io/blog/22-18-05-DomainCrack.md

 ## Conclusion

-It's a simple job to crack the hashes of a domain if you got access to the ntdsdump.
+It's a simple job to crack the hashes of a domain if you got access to the ntdsdump., that is the reason why it's important to use a strong password both at work and at home.

+* A secure password consists of 14 or more characters, with lowercase and uppercase letters, as well as numbers and special characters.
+Phrases are often recommended, such as "IloveMyCar,it's4YearsOld!" or even items found in the kitchen at home, such as "blender,refrigerator,4stoveplates."
+* Special characters like "!" or "?" are often used.
+Therefore it is good to include other characters like "$", "%" , ";", "_".
+* It is also very helpful to use local idioms and numbers instead of letters, like "Il1kedat4strea.", which as a combination makes a normal dictionary attack (as described above) almost impossible.
+* Do not store your passwords unencrypted on your PC and do not use a notepad.
+Password managers like KeePass or KeePassXC can help here.
+* Always rememeber to set different passwords for private and company-related data.

 ![hacked](https://cdn-images-1.medium.com/max/1600/1*TtuBByJ52bSP-d2WPOczJg.png)